villeeloranta/bigfive-teamtwins/content/faq.md

 Yes, this [project](https://github.com/rubynor/bigfive-web) is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

-### Can I use the quiestions for Commercial Purposes?
+### Can I use the questions for Commercial Purposes?

 Yes, the [questions](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r) and translations are licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).